v-tach/Thesis/Thesis Outline/Outline.md

 ### Open Publication
 Open pubication will allow anyone interested to view the results over the internet without any restrictions.

+## PRISMA

+This review will use the PRISMA ( Preferred Reporting Items for Systematic Reviews and Meta-Analyses) [#PRISMA] statement and checklist as a guide .
+It will be registered in the PROSPERO [#PROSPERO] database of systematic reviews.

 ## Literature Search
 1. Sources
 2. Search strategy